Last Updated: April 2, 2013

 The Trauma of Pet Separation

-sometimes their biggest concern, often even above and beyond their
+biggest concern, often even above and beyond their own welfare.
+And

 guilty over the senior's move to the assisted-living